-Terry Wagner is a Certified Diabetes Educator here at Pocahontas Memorial Hospital who is available to help anyone in the community – not just hospital patients.
-A Certified Diabetes Educator has a national certification backed up by education, training, and work-related experience to help people with diabetes live healthy and productive lives.
+Amy Kelley, PharmD is our Diabetes Educator at Pocahontas Memorial Hospital who is available to help anyone in the community – not just hospital patients.
+Amy is working on her certification as an Educator, which is a national certification backed up by education, training, and work-related experience to help people with diabetes live healthy and productive lives.
 If you have diabetes, do not feel that you are alone in treating and managing your disease!
-Terry can help you develop a personal meal and exercise plan; as well as explain how your medication works and when to take it.
+Amy can help you develop a personal meal and exercise plan; as well as explain how your medication works and when to take it.
 Managing diabetes will be different for each person depending on age, school or work schedule, activity and exercise level, eating habits, and any special medical conditions.
-Blood sugar monitoring is an extremely important part of successfully managing diabetes and Terry can help you learn what type of meter to buy and how to use it.
-If you just need some help and support in understanding diabetes, Terry always has a willing and open ear.
+Blood sugar monitoring is an extremely important part of successfully managing diabetes and Amy can help you learn what type of meter to buy and how to use it.
+If you just need some help and support in understanding diabetes, Amy always has a willing and open ear.

 Educational Opportunities at PMH:

 “B-N-Charge” is a series of diabetes self-management classes taught at Pocahontas Memorial Hospital.
 The program includes four group classes and additional individual meetings if needed.
 “B-N-Charge” gives you the education and resources needed to control diabetes and is suitable for those just diagnosed or who have had diabetes for years.
 Topics include medication, nutrition, exercise, foot care, family involvement, social support, self-monitoring, prevention of complications, community services, behavioral change strategies, and stress tips.
 The classes are a Medicare-covered program and are also covered by most health insurance plans.
 A physician referral is required; but please call Terry with any questions or for a referral form.